cdlib/eschol-ui/README.md

 * Internet Explorer 11 (test via CrossBrowserTesting.com)
 * Safari (last 2 versions)

+UI elements [do not need to look exactly the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com) across these browsers, but should render as close as possible to the eScholarship design and UX specifications.

-These browsers are specified within the [browserslist definition within the UI library's package.json file](https://github.com/cdlib/eschol-ui/blob/master/package.json#L63), which configures Webpack style generation.
+These browsers are also specified within the [browserslist definition within the UI library's package.json file](https://github.com/cdlib/eschol-ui/blob/master/package.json#L63), which configures Webpack style generation.

 ## Best Practices